 What is preeclampsia?

 Preeclampsia is sometimes also referred to as toxemia, pregnancy-induced hypertension or preeclamptic toxemia.
 It can present itself after the 20th week of pregnancy and can affect any expectant mother, usually without any prior warning.
-Its symptoms include the sudden development of high blood pressure (140/90 mmHg and above) and the presence of protein in the urine.
+Its symptoms include the sudden development of high blood pressure (140/90 mmHg and above) and the presence of protein in the urine and laboratory abnormalities.
 The most important danger with regards to preeclampsia is that it can cause serious and long lasting damage to both the mother and baby.
 It can lead to kidney and liver failure, stroke or eclampsia for the mother, and lack of growth, oxygen deficiency and complications due to premature labor for the baby.
-According to the latest research, it is possible to reduce the risks of early developing preeclampsia*.
+According to the latest research, it is possible to reduce the risks of early developing preeclampsia.

 For any high risk cases identified during the screening process, a solution for prevention of preeclampsia is offered: Taking 150 mg of aspirin daily between the 14th and 36th week of pregnancy can be effective in preventing the development of early preeclampsia, reducing the chances of it occurring by 80%.
 Interestingly, a predecessor of aspirin, willow bark, was known and applied by the celebrated Greek doctor Hippocrates.